SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

-# Harmony Forge: A Co-Creative Approach to Algorithmic Harmonization for String Ensembles
+# HarmonyForge: A Co-Creative Approach to Algorithmic Harmonization for String Ensembles

 **Authors:**